mawrkus/pull-request-review-guide/README.md

 #### What to look for

 In general, examine every line of code and make sure you understand what all the code is doing.
-In particular, take into considerations these specific points:
+In particular, take into consideration these specific points:

 - **Design:** Do the interactions of the various pieces of code make sense?
 Does this change integrate well with the rest of the code base?
 Is now a good time to add this functionality?
 - **Functionality:** Does this code do what the author intended?
 Is what the author intended good for the users of this code (end-users AND developers)?